 What else makes this amount so high?

 Good IT professionals are expensive.
-Their salaries, benefits, and other employment costs usually outweigh the costs of hardware and software, and that’s before you add in the costs of recruiting good staff with the right experience.
+Their salaries, benefits, and other employment costs usually outweigh the costs of hardware and software, and that’s before you add in the expenses of recruiting good staff with the right experience.

 When moving to the cloud, some of the money spent on the service goes to the provider’s staffing costs.
 It’s typically a much smaller amount than if you did all that work in-house.

-4. Lower capital costs
+4. Lower Capital Costs

-As previously mentioned, the equipment needed to establish and maintain an on-premise IT infrastructure can become a costly capital expenditure.
+The equipment needed to establish and maintain an on-premise IT infrastructure can become a costly capital expenditure.
 On-premise IT infrastructures require:

 - Storage drives